 Now type in the following command to know the execution policy status of PowerShell.

-If it says ‘Restricted’ as shown in the below screenshot, type in the following screenshot, type in the following command as shown below, all on the PowerShell with administrator privileges.
+If it says ‘Restricted’ as shown in the below screenshot, type in the following command shown below, on the PowerShell with administrator privileges.

-You will have to type ‘Y’ and hit the enter key when you will be asked for a confirmation.
+You have to type ‘Y’ and hit the enter key when you will be asked for confirmation.

 Now, we can finally proceed with installing Chocolatey.
-If you have the question, how can you download Chocolatey, both the download and installation process will be done simultaneously.
+If you have a question, about how can you download Chocolatey, both the download and installation process will be done simultaneously.